resthub/resthub.github.io/docs/backbone/index.md

 RESThub Backbone stack provides a client-side full stack and guidelines for building enterprise grade HTML5 applications.
 It could be used with any server backend: Ruby, PHP, NodeJS, JEE, Spring, Grails ...

-In addition to the existing librairies included in the stack, it provides additional functionalities (mainly Backbone.js addons) designed to allow you to build a real enterprise grade application, and described in this documentation.
+In addition to the existing libraries included in the stack, it provides additional functionalities (mainly Backbone.js addons) designed to allow you to build a real enterprise grade application, and described in this documentation.

-The Backbone.js 2.1.2 stack includes the following librairies:
+The Backbone.js 2.1.2 stack includes the following libraries:

 * jQuery {{site.jquery-version}} ([documentation](http://docs.jquery.com/Main_Page))
 * Backbone.js {{site.backbone-version}} ([documentation](http://documentcloud.github.com/backbone/)) and its [localstorage adapter]